By Michael Tetreault, Editor-In-Chief; Additional Sources Also Include: SBA.gov

-LAST UPDATED: JANUARY 19, 2016 – Although concierge medical clinics and direct primary care doctors offices are popping up across the country, some hopeful owners are still struggling to get financing, and this has many “docpreneurs” wondering how to go about getting the cash they need to either start or maintain their medical business.
+LAST UPDATED: DECEMBER 12, 2018 – Although concierge medicine and subscription-based membership medicine clinics and offices are popping up across the country, some hopeful owners are still struggling to get financing, and this has many “Docpreneurs” wondering how to go about getting the cash they need to either start or maintain their medical business.

 These days, the application to secure a business loan is extensive and rigorous.
 According to a recent Pepperdine University survey, nearly two-thirds of privately held, small businesses said they were denied by banks when they applied for a loan.
 So many hopeful physicians have to get creative when it comes to raising money.

 Here are a few tips:

 Note: We are not rendering legal, accounting or other professional advice in this subject matter.
 It is up to the individual or business owner to seek out the advice of competent professional.

 If you are looking for a loan under $50,000, a microloan may be the way to go.
 The Small Business Administration’s Microloan Program provides small, short-term loans through specially designated intermediary lenders, which are usually nonprofit community-based organizations.
 While the maximum amount is $50,000, the typical loan is for $13,000.
 The requirements to obtain a microloan are more lenient as far as your credit score goes, plus, many big banks are generally hesitant to approve loans for under $50,000.

 Startup Debt in DPC, a cash-only, no insurance, no Medicare Participating Monthly Subscription-based Healthcare Delivery Model Similar, a cousin to Concierge But Often Monthly Fee Is Under $85 (e.g. 2018): Average Trending Is At $92,083.33